dominickdemilio/ISTA_421_Midterm_2/README.md

 ### Step 9

 - Conclusions:
-    - My model correctly classified 95% of all 749 hospitals in the test set
+    - My model correctly classified 95% of all 749 hospitals in the test set.
+    - My model maintained an average cross-validation accuracy of 93.9%, indicating that it reliably distinguishes between hospitals that consistently overperform and those that underperform on readmission measures.
+    - Aggregating the data to the hospital level confirms the assumption that some facilities/hospitals consistently and systematically underperform across multiple measures.
 - Predictions:
+    - My model is capable of identifying hospitals with a higher proportion of metrics indicating excess readmissions.
+This facilities are prone to higher costs as a penalty.
+    - Looking at the high precision/recall metrics, predictions about a facility's performance can be drawn with high accuracy.
 - Recommendations:
+    - I would recommend the board focus on facilities that are underperforming.
+As I am not a domain expert, I am not sure what reforms exactly need to take place (perhaps revisiting discharge protocols, follow-up procedures, or best care coordination practices), but it is evident that some facilities can learn/improve their workflows by mimicking an overperforming facility.
+    - I would also recommend that the board continue to use my model to continue to monitor all facilities.
+The model is computationally very cheap and runs quite quickly, so this should prove to be an easy adoption.
+    - Finally, I would recommend the board or underperforming facilities invest towards interventions that promise the highest returns in reducing penalties and improving patient outcomes.

 ## Running the Model

 Running my model is very simple.
 I have a random forest model that will run automatically and print a classification report, assuming you run the file "step_6_chose-algo.py" and the dataset is in your working directory.
+Step 7 (validation) is also included in that file.

 ## Disclosures